alexandershaw4/SourceMesh/README.md

 %  % Sormod is n-by-3, L is n-by-1.
 %  atemplate('gifti',mesh,'sourcemodel',sormod,'overlay',L)

+%  % Plot as above but using a ray casting approach
+%  atemplate('gifti',mesh,'sourcemodel',sormod,'overlay',L,'method','raycast')

 %  %  - Plot as above but write out TWO gifti files:
 %  %  1.
 MYGifti.gii is the gifti mesh
 %  %  2.
 MYGiftiOverlay.gii is the corresponding overlay data